Financing your bar or restaurant

 By Merriam-Webster’s definition, a loan is money given to the borrower for temporary use with an expectation that interest will be included in the repayment.
 Loans are a very common way to gain initial funds for your new business.

 The Small Business Administration is a government agency working to protect the interests of small businesses and their owners throughout the country.
-The SBA has a network of various lenders and banks that help small businesses obtain funds while also protecting the lenders and ensuring they don’t acquire too much risk.
+The SBA has a network of various lenders and banks that help small businesses obtain funds while protecting the lenders and ensuring they don’t acquire too much risk.
 Here, we will take a look at the three main loans that the SBA offers:

 Even though there are several benefits, there are also some downfalls.
 It typically takes anywhere from 30 to 60 days to hear back from the SBA, the paperwork is quite lengthy, they may require collateral, and it can take weeks to months before processing into your bank account.